yuna28232/FORONDA-LEE-REPO/PROJPROP/README.md

 ### Details
 - The user's data input from the HTML form will be saved and archived into the "Your Theories" webpage
-- The mixtape players' new dropdown system will be more user-friendly, as well as easier to navigate for newer users
+- The lore webpage's new dropdown system will be more user-friendly, as well as easier to navigate for newer users

 ### Definition of done
 - All edits planned in this (Q3) proposal update will be successfully completed and polished in a way that is aesthetically appealing to all users